zerothreatai/cli/README.md

-# cli
+# zerothreat-installer-cli

-ZeroThreat License Activation
+This is the on_prem installer cli project